 Chemical mixing machine, chemical mixing solutions

 - Abrasives – products developed to shape and finish surfaces in various applications including woodworking, autobody painting & repair, construction, personal products, etc. Typically, materials used as abrasives are either hard minerals (rated at 7 or above on Mohs scale of mineral hardness) or synthetic stones.
 Softer minerals like calcium carbonate are used as abrasives, such as “polishing agents” in toothpaste.
-Ross Blenders efficiently mix, coat or vacuum dry abrasive powders.
+Vortex Blenders efficiently mix, coat or vacuum dry abrasive powders.
 Our Multi-Shaft Mixers are suitable for preparing binder solutions for abrasives formulations.

 - Asphalts – Modified asphalt is a blend of asphalt (bitumen) and fillers, such as calcium carbonate, and then modified by a polymer such as SBS rubber (styrenebutadiene-styrene block copolymer) or APP (atactic polypropylene).
 These polymers are often in pellet or crumb form and require very high shear conditions to soften and dissolve them into the asphalt at temperatures from 350 to 400F.
 The polymer modification gives the usually brittle asphalt improved mechanical characteristics such as tensile strength, elastic modulus and freeze/thaw stability – all are important factors for road paving applications.
-The processing of polymer modified asphalt using the Ross Inline High Shear Mixer has been proven to be successful and is also applicable to other industries such as roofing and gasket manufacture.
+The processing of polymer modified asphalt using the Vortex Inline High Shear Mixer has been proven to be successful and is also applicable to other industries such as roofing and gasket manufacture.

-- Chlorinated Organics – key ingredients in a wide variety of end products including paints and coatings, adhesives, pharmaceuticals, aerosols, dry-cleaning agents, degreasing solvents, etc. A Ross customer offloads chlorinated hydrocarbon slurry from railcars and trucks.
+- Chlorinated Organics – key ingredients in a wide variety of end products including paints and coatings, adhesives, pharmaceuticals, aerosols, dry-cleaning agents, degreasing solvents, etc. A Vortex customer offloads chlorinated hydrocarbon slurry from railcars and trucks.
 During transport some solids settle and agglomerate.
 The slurry is fed at 10 to 30 gpm to reactors that operate with 1/4″ nozzles.
 In the past they used centrifugal pumps to offload this slurry.
 In an attempt to break down the solids, they recirculated the solution through the pumps — obviously a waste of time and energy, and a purpose for which centrifugal pumps are not well suited.
 The solids still ended up plugging the reactor nozzles.
 Installation of several Model HSM-401 Horizontal Inline High Shear Mixers solved the problem.
 Agglomerates that can potentially clog the reactor nozzles are broken down as they pass through the rotor/stator interface.
 The presence of chlorine necessitated Hastelloy C materials.

 - Coal Suspensions – In the processing of synfuel, powdered coal is combined with oil that is fed into the furnaces of large power plants.Inline High Shear Mixers have been proven very effective in this area.
 Also, our vacuum Double Planetary Mixers are ideal for drying coal and recovering solvents.
 The dried coal is used for making fire-resistant insulation boards and ablative coatings on aircrafts.